Skip to main content

 Controller section

 The Controller section lets you assign modulation from the Macro controls to the LFO itself.
+You can modulate the following parameters: LFO Depth (the amplitude of the LFO oscillations), LFO Rate, and S&H Rate (these two parameters are described in LFO page).

 The Controller section consists of the following controls: